Ryan Garcia: Cancelled bouts vs. Fortuna and Diaz

-On April 13, 2021, it was announced by DAZN that Garcia would defend his newly won WBC interim lightweight title against Dominican former WBA (Regular) super featherweight champion, Javier Fortuna.
+On April 13, 2021, it was announced by DAZN that Garcia would defend his newly won WBC interim lightweight title against Dominican former WBA (Regular) super-featherweight champion, Javier Fortuna.
 The bout was set for July 9 in a location to be determined, and the winner would become the mandatory challenger to WBC lightweight champion, Devin Haney.
 However, on April 24, Garcia announced he had withdrawn from the bout, to "manage his health and well being".
-Former IBF super featherweight champion Joseph Diaz agreed to move up to lightweight to fill in for Garcia and fight Fortuna on July 9.
+Former IBF super-featherweight champion Joseph Diaz agreed to move up to lightweight to fill in for Garcia and fight Fortuna on July 9.
 Garcia was subsequently stripped of his newly crowned WBC interim lightweight title, with the title being on the line for Diaz and Fortuna instead.

 On October 8, 2021, it was announced that Garcia would be challenging Joseph Diaz in Los Angeles on November 27 for his WBC interim lightweight title following Díaz's victory over Fortuna, the same title Garcia had held after beating Luke Campbell and was subsequently stripped of earlier in 2021.
-On October 15, 2021, Mike Coppinger of ESPN revealed that García suffered a hand injury and the fight with Diaz will be postponed.
+On October 15, 2021, Mike Coppinger of ESPN revealed that García suffered a hand injury and the fight with Diaz was to be postponed.
+However, the bout ultimately never materialized.

 Non-title fights

 Garcia vs. Tagoe

 On February 4, 2022, it was announced that Garcia would be returning to the ring after a long spell of inactivity against former IBO lightweight champion Emmanuel Tagoe on April 9.
-He easily dominated Tagoe and scored a knockdown in Round 2, winning a unanimous decision with the scores of 119–108, 119–108, and 118–109.
-After the fight, Garcia left Reynoso and started training with Joe Goossen.
+Prior to the fight, Garcia left Reynoso and started training with Joe Goossen.
+He easily dominated Tagoe, winning by unanimous decision with scores of 119–108, 119–108, and 118–109; this was his first bout to go the 12-round distance.
+He scored a knockdown in the second round and hurt Tagoe badly in the tenth, but was unable to finish his cagey opponent.

 Garcia vs. Fortuna

-On July 16, 2022, Garcia faced Javier Fortuna in a super lightweight bout in Crypto.com Arena in Los Angeles, California.
-Garcia dominated the fight scoring knockdowns in rounds four, five and six, with the referee stopping the fight after the third knockdown.
+On July 16, 2022, Garcia faced Javier Fortuna in a super-lightweight bout at the Crypto.com Arena in Los Angeles, California.
+Garcia dominated the fight, scoring knockdowns in rounds four, five, and six, with the referee stopping the fight after the third knockdown.
 All the judges had scored the fight identically 50–43 prior to the stoppage, giving Garcia every round.
 Garcia received praise for his performance, which was described as being an improvement over his performance against Tagoe.